-We fill up big 40, 50, 75-gallon water heater storage tank, then pour energy into them 24/7 to make sure we have hot water when wanted, at least if we don’t empty the tank with long showers or baths.
-Not true with a tankless instantaneous water heater.
+We fill up big 40, 50, 75, 100 gallon water heater storage tank, then pour energy into them 24/7 to make sure we have hot water when wanted, at least if we don’t empty the tank with long showers or baths.
+Not true with a energy efficient instantaneous tankless water heater.
+No waiting for a tank to reheat more water, wasting time and energy.
+Watch video.

-You spend $400-$600 each year to heat a hot water storage tank.
-That’s the 2nd largest expense of 14-18% from your utility bills.
+You spend $400-$600 each year to heat a standard hot water storage tank.
+That’s the 2nd largest expense of 14-18% from your energy bills.

-Energy.gov reports homes that use 41 gallons or less of hot water daily, demand water heaters can be 24%–34% more energy efficient than conventional storage tank water heaters.
+Energy.gov reports homes that use 41 gallons or less of hot water daily (a typical shower uses about 10 gallons of hot water), a demand tankless water heaters can be 24%–34% more energy efficient than conventional storage tank water heaters.
 Tankless can be 8%–14% more energy efficient for homes that use a lot of hot water — around 86 gallons per day.
 You can achieve even greater energy savings of 27%–50% if you install a tankless demand water heater at each hot water outlet.

-They won’t spring a leak and cause a real mess like a tank heater does, or harbor Legionella bacteria.
+Tankless water heater won’t spring a leak and cause a real mess like a tank water heater does, or harbor Legionella bacteria.
 Air-supply and exhaust vents are sealed meaning poisonous carbon monoxide won’t enter your home due to backdrafting.

 Adjust the temperature and monitor gas and hot-water usage on your phone and identify the source of a problem.

 Vacation time?
-No worry of a tank leak.
+No worry of an expensive tank leak.
 Takes a few seconds to drain; then turn gas or electric off.

-A quality tank water heater install can be $1400 to $3000 depending on size, efficiency and type.
+A quality tank water heater install can be $1000 to $3000 depending on size, efficiency and type.
 A whole home tankless investment can be $4,000 to $6,000.
-Given tankless can last 2 or 3 times longer and lower utility bills around $100 a year, the higher upfront costs makes sense.
-Add space saving design, unlimited hot water, no tank leaks and a tankless water heater makes economical and environmental sense.
+Given tankless can last 2 or 3 times longer and lower utility bills around 20% a year, the higher upfront costs makes sense.
+Add space saving design, unlimited hot water, no costly tank leaks and a tankless water heater makes economical and environmental sense.